TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

 ## Memory advantage example:

-In most projects we want todo some logging via the serial port, but when using the Arduino Serial class, this will takes a lot of memory (near 2KByte flash!).
+In most projects we want todo some tracing via the serial port, but when using the Arduino Serial class, this will take a lot of memory (near 2KByte flash!).
 With this library this is less than 1kByte.
-So even with models with only 2Kb of code flash, logging can be used.
+So even with models with only 2Kb of code flash, tracing can be used.

 ### Arduino Serial class usage;
 ```cpp